1935–1936 protests in Egypt: History

-On November 7th 1935, a mass rally of around 10,000 to 12,000 people took place, attended by Mahir, Nuqrashi, Mahmud and Aqqad.
+On November 7, 1935, a mass rally of around 10,000 to 12,000 people took place, attended by Mahir, Nuqrashi, Mahmud and Aqqad.
 Mahmud attacked Nassim for "selling out the country to the British".
 Two days later, British foreign secretary Samuel Hoare gave a speech where he declared the 1923 constitution as "unworkable".
 This speech transformed the constitutional conflict into a nationalist one against the British.
 Demonstrators marched through Cairo shouting "Down with Nasim and Samuel Hoare", and demanded a return to the 1923 constitution.
 The protests were across the country, but there were a few key epicentres, namely Cairo, Shebeen El-Kom, Tanta, and Zagazig.
 In one incident, three Egyptian University students were killed in Cairo by British police.
 Gamal Abdel Nasser, then a law student, briefly joined Young Egypt during these protests.
 The students urged the political parties to form a National Front against the British.

 The Wafd party, determined not to become the target of the student's anger, officially withdrew support from Nassim's government on November 14.
 No one political party controlled the students.
 Instead, sometime between Mahmud's speech on the 7th and Nahhas' speech on the 13th, a group called The Student Executive Committee was formed, which represented a diverse cross section of Egyptian political society.
 The group contained Wafdists (Suhayr al-Qalamawi and Muhammad Bilal) as well as members of the Watani Party, Young Egypt and the Liberal Constitutionalists.

 In early December, Nahhas and Liberals finally agreed to form a 'National Front'.
 The 1923 constitution was restored on 12 December, though Nahhas and Mahmud still had conflicting interests.
 Nahhas wanted immediate elections, in which the Wafd would win, while Mahmud wanted a coalition government and then move on to negotiating with the British.
 The student committee split between the Wafdist and Liberals by the 17th.
 The Wafd, determined not to be outflanked on the nationalist by the Liberals, formed the 'Blue Shirts' in January 1936, a pro-Wafd youth wing organized by Bilal to lead the students against the enemies of the Wafd: namely the Liberals, British, the King and Young Egypt's 'Green Shirts'.
 The Wafd was unable to come to an agreement with the other parties to form a coalition government, leading them to contest elections alone.

 Ali Maher was appointed by the King on 30 January 1936 to lead a transitional government until new elections.
-The 1936 election saw a complete Wafdist victory; Nahhas became prime minster.
+The 1936 election saw a complete Wafdist victory; Nahhas became prime minister.
 On 13 February, a royal decree appointed a team to negotiate with the British, including: Nahhas as president, Muhammad Mahmud, Sidqi, Yahya, Wassif Butrus Ghali, Ahmad Mahir, Ali Shamsi Pasha, Ebeid and al-Nuqrashi.
 This team was able to secure the 1936 Anglo-Egyptian Treaty which granted Egypt some more domestic control in exchange for allowing a British military presence, especially since the Italian invasion of Ethiopia raised Egyptian concerns over Italian imperialism.